This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain, swelling, or muscle cramps in your legs

-- A wound that does not heal or is infected
+- You have a wound that does not heal or is infected.

-- Pain in your leg that does not go away or gets worse
+- You have pain in your leg that does not go away or gets worse.

 Treatment of varicose veins

 aims to decrease symptoms, improve appearance, and prevent further problems.
 Treatment will depend on which veins are affected and how severe your condition is.
-Prescription pain medicine may be given.
-Ask how to take this medicine safely.
-Procedures may be done to remove your varicose veins.
-Your healthcare provider may inject a solution or use a laser to close the varicose veins.
+You may need procedures to treat or remove your varicose veins.
+For example, your healthcare provider may inject a solution or use a laser to close the varicose veins.
 Surgery to remove long veins may also be done.
-Ask your healthcare provider for more information about procedures used in treating varicose veins.
+Ask your healthcare provider for more information about procedures used to treat varicose veins.